rocky-linux/documentation/docs/books/incus_server/03-incusinit.md

   - incus setup
 ---

-Throughout this chapter you will need to be root or able to `sudo` to become root.
-In addition, the assumption is that you have setup a ZFS storage pool described in [Chapter 2](02-zfs_setup.md).
-You can use a different storage pool if you have chosen not to use ZFS, but you will need to make adjustments to the initialization questions and answers.
+Throughout this chapter, you must be root or able to `sudo` to become root.
+In addition, you are assumed to have set up a ZFS storage pool as described in [Chapter 2](02-zfs_setup.md).
+You can use a different storage pool if you have chosen not to use ZFS, but you will need to adjust the initialization questions and answers.

 ## Incus initialization

-Your server environment is all set up.
+Your server environment is all setup.
 You are ready to initialize Incus.
 This is an automated script that asks a series of questions to get your Incus instance up and running:

 ```bash
 incus admin init